 A Network that Keeps on Giving

-As the industry eagerly anticipates the return of business travelers, now is the time to invest in infrastructure upgrades that will power tomorrow’s connected guest and meeting experiences.
-Skimping on the Wi-Fi network, especially when it comes to events, will cause more headaches and less repeat business over the long haul.
+Now is the time to invest in infrastructure upgrades that will power today’s and tomorrow’s connected guest and meeting experiences.
+Skimping on the Wi-Fi network, especially when it comes to hotels hosting events, will cause more headaches and less repeat business over the long haul.
 Find a strong partner and service provider that can help navigate all the complexities to ensure the choices are future-proofed.

 Richard Wagner is director of certification and compliance at Nomadix.